fabiencrassat/cv-with-nuxt/README.md

 > Do the [Lighthouse Usage](#lighthouse-usage-local-only) before starting any developments in order to know how it will change the metrics.

-Each time you want to know about your audit code, launch an audit with the following command in the `cv-with-nuxt` folder!
+Each time you want to know about your audit code, launch an audit with the following command in the root folder!
 And you will have your evolution ;)

 > if needed, configure your `CHROME_PATH` in your `.env` file.